-1. Pack it with Information
+1. Pack It with Information

-This exact format may not perfectly fit your needs, but hopefully this one page summary of the 1989 Valdez Oil spill gives you a sense for how much information can be communicated on a single piece of paper.
-You may not need to include the actual photos or both a basic and intermediate level Cause Maps in an executive summary for your management, but an Outline and an intermediate level Cause Map could be extremely effective at describing an issue.
+This exact format may not perfectly fit your needs, but hopefully this one-page summary of the 1989 Valdez Oil spill gives you a sense for how much information can be communicated on a single piece of paper.
+You may not need to include the actual photos or both a basic and intermediate level Cause Map™ diagrams in an executive summary for your management, but a problem outline and an intermediate level Cause Map diagram could be extremely effective at describing an issue.

-Creating an executive summary using a Cause Map also tends to be quicker than writing a traditional executive summary.
-Depending on how a report will be used, a one-page summary that utilizes a Cause Map may be all that is needed to convey the necessary information and a full report may not be required, which can save hours of work.
-Using Cause Maps on an executive summary has the potential to save both the person preparing and the person reading a report significant time.
+Creating an executive summary using a Cause Map diagram also tends to be quicker than writing a traditional executive summary.
+Depending on how a report will be used, a one-page summary that utilizes a Map may be all that is needed to convey the necessary information and a full report may not be required, which can save hours of work.
+Using Cause Map diagrams on an executive summary has the potential to save both the person preparing and the person reading a report significant time.

 2. Define a Clear Problem Outline

-3. Map out the Details
+3. Map Out the Details

 4. Include Solutions

-If the executive summary is for a completed investigation, solution boxes can also be included on the Cause Map to show how the causes will be addressed to reduce the risk of reoccurrence.
+If the executive summary is for a completed investigation, solution boxes can also be included on the Cause Map diagram to show how the causes will be addressed to reduce the risk of reoccurrence.
 You can also include a solutions table like the one in the above example to list out all the solutions in one location, along with other useful information, such as the individual tasked to implement the solution(s) and the due date(s).

 5. Utilize Resources

-If you’re one of our facilitation clients, just let us know if you would like an executive summary for your investigation and we would be happy to create one for you.
+If you’re one of our facilitation clients, just let us know if you would like an executive summary for your investigation, and we would be happy to create one for you.